-The purpose of a landing page is to get the visitors to do what you want them to do.
-But what does it mean when you have a fancy landing page and none of those visitors is converting?
+The purpose of a landing page is to get the visitors to do what you want them to do on your website.
+But what does it mean when you have a fancy landing page and none of those visitors are converting?
 Something must be wrong.
 Perhaps you’re making the mistakes below.

 1. You Have a Weak Headline

 As soon as someone hits your landing page, the first thing they should see is a strong, benefit-rich headline, which tells them that they have come to the right place and that doing business with you will be beneficial to them.
 The headline is what is going to get the visitors to read on.
 You only have three seconds to catch their attention before they leave your website.
 If the headline is unclear or lacks a benefit, most visitors will leave your website instantly.